Lincoln Museum, Lincolnshire: Exhibits

-The sample of mosaic, exposed by the pre-construction archaeological excavation is now on view inside as part of a display extending through all periods from the Ice age.
+The sample of mosaic exposed by the pre-construction archaeological excavation is now on view inside the museum, as part of a display extending through all periods from the Ice Age.
 The mosaic is the largest to be discovered in Lincoln for over a hundred years.

-The archaeological exhibition in The Collection building is organised as a timeline from the stone age, through Roman, Anglo-Saxon (including the Horncastle boar's head) and Viking occupation to the Medieval.
+The archaeological exhibition is organised as a timeline from the Stone Age, through Roman, Anglo-Saxon (including the Horncastle boar's head) and Viking occupation to the Medieval period.
 Much of the Iron Age material is from the dig at Fiskerton, including the Fiskerton log boat.
-It includes a satellite photograph of the county of Lincolnshire on a scale which permits fields and villages to be sought out while the picture's extent allows a general pattern of geology and the influence of the Roman roads to show through.
+It includes a satellite photograph of the county of Lincolnshire on a scale which permits fields and villages to be sought out, while the picture's extent allows a general pattern of geology and the influence of the Roman roads to show through.

 The long-established displays in the Usher Gallery include furniture, clocks and other forms of the decorative arts, from Usher's collection.
-There is a range of fine art works by J. M. W. Turner, John Piper and L. S. Lowry.
-The gallery's specialism is in the works of Peter De Wint, a former Lincoln resident.
-Other artists include works by: Ivon Hitchens, Charles Haslewood Shannon, Grayson Perry.
+There is a full-length portrait of Joseph Banks by Benjamin West (1773), and a range of works by J. M. W. Turner, John Piper and L. S. Lowry.
+The gallery's specialism is in the works of Peter De Wint, a former resident of Lincoln.
+Other artists with works in the collection include Ivon Hitchens, Charles Haslewood Shannon and Grayson Perry.
 Four galleries of various sizes are set aside for temporary exhibitions.